Jubilee Youth Center

 “Then children were brought to him that he might lay his hands on them and pray.
 The disciples rebuked the people, but Jesus said, ‘Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.’”
 (Matthew 19:13–14)

-From September through May, the Jubilee Youth Center meets in the basement of Jubilee Community Church at the following times:
+The Jubilee Youth Center meets in the basement of Jubilee Community Church from September through May:

 The Jubilee Youth Center values children because God values children.
 We also see children as a unique bridge to build relationships with families.
-Therefore, we seek to invite families into the Jubilee Youth Center who desire their own children to grow in their love for Jesus, as well as have a heart to reach out to other kids and families who do not know Jesus.
+Therefore, we invite families into the Jubilee Youth Center who want their own children to grow in their love for Jesus, as well as have a heart to build relationships with other kids and families who do not know Jesus.

-South Minneapolis is filled with children who do not have a father in the home.
+Many children in Minneapolis do not have a father in the home.
 This often wreaks havoc in the life of youth.
 Just consider:

 - 63% of youth suicides are from fatherless homes (Source: U.S. D.H.H.S., Bureau of the Census)